2026 SUMMER LIBRARY PROGRAM

 Teens (Ages 12-17)

-Earn reading badges & PRIZES like backpacks, water bottles, art supplies & books!
-Read five books to complete the challenge.
+Earn reading badges and PRIZES like books, stickers and free mini-golf @ the Village Inn!
+Read six books to complete the challenge.

 Adults (Ages 18+)